chrplr/PCBS/docs/automata-turing-machines-and-computers.rst

 Inside the terminal, you are interacting with a program called a **Shell**.

-Various *Shells* exists: under Windows: cmd/powershell; under, Mac/linux: bash/tsch… they speak slighlty different languages.
+Various *Shells* exists:  under MacOSX or Linux: bash, zsh,... under Windows, cmd or powershell; they speak slighlty different languages.

 The shell displays a prompt and waits for you to type commands that it will execute.
 For example, if you type ipython, it will start the